buerokratt/Mock-Bot/README.md

 # Introduction

-A repository for the mock bot component in the Bürokratt project.
+A repository for the MockBot component in the Bürokratt project.